rkdevesh003-hub/eos-ai-workshop/rkd.md

   *After the intro of AI which made me to understand the core of the workshop,my tutors moved on to PYTHON 🐍.*

+  My tutors suggested me to use google colab for coding, where my coding journey started.
+  ---
+  ## TOPICS WE LEARNT
+  1.Variables

+  *Variables are like lockers for any values.In python this is the basis one.*

+  The code is as follows:

+  '''name = "Aryan"
+age = 16
+print(name)           # Aryan
+print(age)            # 16
+print("Hello", name)  # Hello Aryan'''

+💡 The = sign doesn't mean "equals".
+It means "store the right side into the left side".

+  2.🏷️ The 4 Basic Types
+  The 4 main data types we use to code are:

+  -int
+Whole numbers

+-float
+Decimal numbers

+-str
+Text (quoted)

+-bool
+True or False

+'''print(type(16))        # <class 'int'>
+print(type(9.5))       # <class 'float'>
+print(type("Aryan"))   # <class 'str'>
+print(type(True))      # <class 'bool'>'''

+  3.✨ f-Strings

+  4. lists and dicts — The two workhorses.

+  5. Control Flow — if / elif / else

+ 6.🔁 for Loops

+ 7. Functions

+ 8. ✨ f-Strings Deep Dive

+ 9. 🎯 List Comprehensions — One-Liner Loops